StrangeTcy/strangetcy.github.io/_posts/2026-09-11-long-trajectory-is-not-necessarily-deep-reasoning.md

 > Therefore, answering my particular question requires following that evolution.

-The question matters as much as the machine.
+The question [m-word] as much as the machine.

 And the question can be changed without changing the machine.